Martin-Nemecky/simple-banking/README.md

 Hint: `The WHERE clause selects records that correspond to the last day of the previous month.`

 ## Task 2
+I have used TypeScript for the programming.
 You can find the source code in the `index.ts` file.
 You can also check out the `index.test.ts` to see couple of examples.

-Install dependencies:
+Use terminal to install the dependencies:
 ```
 npm install
 ```

-Run to compile the code:
+Compile the code:
 ```
 npm run compile
 ```

-Run to execute the code:
+Execute the code:
 ```
 npm run start
 ```

-Run to clean the compiled files:
+Clean the compiled files:
 ```
 npm run clean
 ```

-Run to start tests:
+Start tests:
 ```
 npm run test
 ```